Homeowners Insurance Canceled Because of Roof

 How to Get Homeowners Insurance With a Bad Roof

-High-risk insurers and surplus lines carriers may still cover homes needing major roof repairs, often at higher rates.
+High-risk insurers and surplus lines carriers may cover homes needing major roof repairs, though at higher rates.
 These specialty providers focus on properties with known issues but offer fewer consumer protections than standard coverage.
-Get a policy with a bad roof by:

 Look for insurers that accept high-risk homes

-Some companies provide limited coverage for homes with roof concerns, though premiums and deductibles will likely be higher.
+Some companies provide limited coverage for homes with roof concerns.
+But premiums and deductibles will be higher.

 Be upfront about your roof’s condition